Calvin Frye: Biography

-Calvin Frye was born in Frye Village, now part of Andover, Massachusetts.
+Calvin Frye was born in Frye Village, named after his grandfather, which is now part of Andover, Massachusetts.
+His grandfather and great-grandfather had fought in the War of 1812 and the American Revolutionary War, and his father had graduated Harvard in the same class as Ralph Waldo Emerson.
 After attending the public school in Andover, Frye was apprenticed as a machinist in Davis & Furber's machine shops in North Andover, where he worked until he joined Eddy.
 He moved with his family to Lawrence in the early 1860s.
 When he was 26 years old, Calvin married Ada E. Brush of Lowell, who was visiting in Lawrence, and who attended the same church.
 She died one year after the marriage, and Frye moved back in with his family.
+Frye was active in his local Congregational church as a librarian, class leader, and usher.

-Calvin and his widowed sister, Lydia Roaf, first became interested in Christian Science through a sister-in-law, Mrs. Oscar Frye.
-Calvin took a course of instruction under Eddy, after which he, as well as his sister, became practitioners in Lawrence, although he would only be there about a year.
+Calvin and his widowed sister, Lydia Roaf, first became interested in Christian Science through a sister-in-law, the wife of his brother Oscar Frye.
+Calvin took a course of instruction under Eddy, after which he, as well as his sister, became practitioners in Lawrence, although he would only be there for about a year.
 Calvin joined Eddy in Boston in 1882, shortly after the death of her husband Asa Eddy.
 Lydia followed Calvin, and for some time did Eddy's housework.
 Lydia later returned to Lawrence.
+Asa Eddy had gone to Lawrence shortly before his death to inquire about Calvin Frye as a possible secretary for his wife's work, and Rev. Joshua Coit, Frye's former pastor in the Congregational church, had recommended him for his honesty.